sanrom/nco-reactor-builder/README.md

 If you want to see the outline of the reactor before building it, run `reactor_builder -o <filename>`.
 The robot will move along the x, y, and z axes respectively to show the *internal* size of the reactor.
 The robot requires 1 block additional space around those bounds (where the casing will be).

+If your reactor uses multiple fuel types, run with the `-l` flag.
+This will stop the robot at each level, allowing you to filter the fuel cells before the robot builds over it.

 ## Command Syntax

 `reactor_builder [-d/g/o/s/I/p] <filename> [<x> <y> <z>]`